krivoox/draw-folder-structure/README.md

 ![Extension Banner or Logo](./src/assets/drawstructurelogo.png)

 A Visual Studio Code extension that allows users to generate a visual representation in Markdown of the selected folder and file structure.
+This extension works with vscode version 1.81.0 or higher

 ## Features